GNtem2/Metaanalysis/README.md

 ## Clinical-Trials

+### Combining data from RCT and observational studies

+The issue regarding combining data from RCT and observational studies in the setting of an intervention is complex (AM J Epidemiol 2007;166:1203–1209 and N Engl J Med 2000; 342:1887-1892).
+Some investigators argued that inclusion of well conducted observational studies is approriate.

 ### RCT
 Revman is an excellent tool for performing meta-analysis of trials but lacks the flexibility of R packages.
 Here we will use metafor package, see rct.Rmd.
 The following methods are demonstrated: fixed effect and random effect analyses, forest plot, funnel plot (for exploring publication bias), Baujat plot (for exploring source of heterogeneity) and GOSH plot (for exploring study heterogeneity using output of fixed effect model for all possible subsets).
-The data is from Jama Cardiology 2020 on Associations of Omega-3 Fatty Acid Supplement Use With Cardiovascular Disease Risks Meta-analysis of 10 Trials Involving 77917 Individuals
+The data is from Jama Cardiology 2020 on Associations of Omega-3 Fatty Acid Supplement Use With Cardiovascular Disease Risks Meta-analysis of 10 Trials Involving 77917 Individuals.

 Funnel plot of RCT on Associations of Omega-3 Fatty Acid Supplement Use With Cardiovascular Disease Risks
 ![here](./Clinical-Trials/RCT/funnelplot.png)